Betula pendula: Ecology

 The branches of the silver birch often have tangled masses of twigs known as witch's brooms growing among them, caused by the fungus Taphrina betulina.
 Old trees are often killed by the decay fungus Fomitopsis betulina and fallen branches rot rapidly on the forest floor.
 This tree commonly grows with the mycorrhizal fungus Amanita muscaria in a mutualistic relationship.
 This applies particularly to acidic or nutrient-poor soils.
 Other mycorrhizal associates include Leccinum scabrum and Cantharellus cibarius.
-In addition to mycorrhiza, the presence of microfauna in the soil assists the growth of the tree, as it enhances the mobilization of nutrients.
+In addition to mycorrhiza, the presence of microfauna in the soil assists the growth of the tree, as they enhance the mobility and uptake of nutrients through their more extensive hyphal networks.

 The larvae of a large number of species of butterflies, moths, and other insects feed on the leaves and other parts of the silver birch.
 In Germany, almost 500 species of insects have been found on silver and downy birch including 106 beetles and 105 lepidopterans, with 133 insect species feeding almost exclusively on birch.
 Birch dieback disease can affect planted trees, while naturally regenerated trees seem less susceptible.
 This disease also affects B. pubescens and in 2000 was reported at many of the sites planted with birch in Scotland during the 1990s.
 In the United States, the wood is attacked by the bronze birch borer (Agrilus anxius), an insect pest to which it has no natural resistance.